rg-3/tenv.rb/README.md

 ## <a id='custom'>Customization</a>

-**1. <a id='custom-write-your-own-commands'>Write your own commands</a>**
+<a id='custom-add-scripts'> **1.
+Add scripts** </a>

-The `scripts/` directory is a place where you can add Ruby scripts that will be loaded when twenv.rb starts.
-It's intended as a place you can add your own commands and scripts that can be kept outside version control.
+The `scripts/` directory is a directory where you can add Ruby files that are kept outside of version control.

+The file `scripts/01_init.rb` is the entry point that's automatically required when twenv.rb starts.
+In that file you can add and require other code.
+You could add `02_foo.rb` if you wanted to load it after `01_init.rb`, and so on.

+Only files that follow that naming convention are automatically required.
+A file named `example.rb` or `foobar.rb` would have to be required manually.

+**2. <a id='custom-write-your-own-commands'>Write commands</a>**

 The [twenv.rb command class](https://github.com/rg-3/tenv.rb/blob/master/lib/twenv/command.rb)
 inherits from the Pry command class and implements useful methods such as `client`.
 The following is an example of a twenv.rb command:

 ```ruby
 class RandomTweet < TWEnv::Command